tscurrie/rails-drills-to-CRUD/README.md

 In addition, you are **required to use a gem or feature of Rails which hasn't been covered explicitly in class**.

+Finally, create this rails app in a directory named: `crud_app`.

 ## Example Gems or Rails Features

 * <a href="https://github.com/markets/awesome-ruby" target="_blank">GIANT LIST OF AWESOME GEMS</a>